polterguy/phosphorusfive/core/p5.core/README.md

 Also, whatever you pass into your `e.Args` before you raise your Active Event, will be passed into the handler(s) for your Active Events.

-Notice, if you use p5.core in combination with p5.webapp, then each request has its own application context.
-The application context contains the user's "Ticket", which among other things, defines what the request/user is authorized to do in your server.

-If you create your own project from scratch, and you want to use Active Events, then you will normally have only one ApplicationContext object for each process.

-With Active Events, you don't invoke the method directly, but rather indirectly, through their *"Name"* properties, declared in your *"ActiveEvent"* attribute.
-This means that you never have dependencies between the caller, and the handler of your Active Events.
-This allows you to dynamically easily replace any functionality in your system, with other modules and pieces of functionality, without needing the caller and handler, to know anything about each other.
-Instead of replacing OOP, p5.core replaces the very way you invoke functions.

-Notice, Active Events can easily be used in combination with traditional OO and method invocations.
-This means that you can still utilize your existing OO and C# knowhow.
-However, it gives you an alternative path to implement "plugins" in your project, which you will probably find far superior to the traditional way of using "interfaces" and such, for communication between modules.

-To understand just how powerful this design pattern is, realize that the entirety of p5.lambda, the "programming language", is entirely implemented using Active Events.
-This means that the "keywords" themselves, are in fact nothing but "Active Event sinks", which you can invoke from any parts of your system.

-Notice, with the above logic, there is no hardlinked references between your assembly implementing the *[foo]* Active Event, and the assembly invoking your "foo" Active Event.
-Neither are there any types from neither of the assemblies, dependent upon the other assembly.

-So all "hard linking" from one of your assemblies, to the other, completely vanishes, allowing you to build applications more like you would assemble "LEGO bricks", than the traditional way of creating a plugin architecture.

-The way it internally works, is by creating a hashtable, or dictionary, of dynamically linked methods, using reflection, allowing you to invoke these methods through their Active Event "name", instead of directly through a hard linked object reference.
-Then this dictionary is partially create during your "Loader.Instance.LoadAssembly" invocations, and partially during your "RegisterListeningObject" invocation.
-Which depends upon whether or not your Active Event handler is a static method or a member method.

-You can also create instance Active Event handlers, at which point you will have to "register" your objects as Active Event listeners, through the "RegisterListeningObject" method on your ApplicationContext.
-If you do, then your Active Events will be raised within the context of the object you registered as an "event listener", and have access to all private member fields, properties, and methods of your object.
-You can register as many instances of the same class as you wish to be "instance listeners", but it is up to you yourselves, to make sure you "unregister" your instances.

-Notice, if you register objects as "event listeners", you will have to "unregister" them, when you no longer want them to listen for events, using the "UnregisterListeningObject" method on your ApplicationContext.
-Otherwise, you will end up with "dangling objects", that the garbage collector won't be able to collect, and you will have these "dangling objects", handle any Active Events they are listening to, when they are invoked.

 ## Parametrizing your Active Events

 All arguments passed in and out of an Active Event, must be passed in through the "Node" class.